 “Mercadabadillo” is a bit of word play between the Spanish word for market, mercadillo, and the name of its location, Dabadaba.
 Similar to other markets in San Sebastián, it is celebrated the first Sunday of every month.

-If you’re into secondhand markets and you’re not looking for anything specific, you might want to wander all the corridors filled with music, clothes, jewellery, books, and antiques.
-Even the location has a vintage touch with such a cosy decoration and charming patio.
+If you’re into secondhand markets, you might want to wander through the corridors filled with music, clothes, jewellery, books, and antiques.
+Even the location has a vintage touch, complete with cosy decorations and a charming patio.
 Have a look at Dabadaba once, and you might be tempted to come back for one of their crazy parties (keep reading).

 Dabadaba at night

-The Art Fair, organised by the Artists Association of Gipuzkoa and City Hall, will welcome 25 different artists to the romantic Boulevard in San Sebastián.
-Drop by the stands to admire artwork in the form of drawings, sculptures, and photographs.
-You might want to promote these artists and spread their artwork by getting one of their creations.
+The Art Fair, organised by the Artists Association of Gipuzkoa and City Hall, welcomes 25 different artists to the romantic Boulevard in San Sebastián.
+Drop by the stands to admire drawings, sculptures and photographs.
 This fair is celebrated once a month and sometimes moves to Plaza Gipuzkoa if it rains.